RUSSIA: Jailings "equate peaceful believers with dangerous criminals"

 6) Aleksey Petrovich Miretsky (born 14 December 1975), two years' imprisonment.

 The judge also imposed a five-year ban on holding leadership positions in public organisations and one year of restrictions on freedom.
-According to the European Association of Jehovah's Witnesses, all six defendants insist that they "have nothing to do with extremism" and are intending to challenge the guilty verdict.
+According to Jehovah's Witnesses, all six defendants insist that they "have nothing to do with extremism" and are intending to challenge the guilty verdict.

-The court "ignored" the fact that the case materials identified "not a single victim and not a single negative consequence of the alleged extremist activity", the European Association of Jehovah's Witnesses commented on its jw-russia.org news website on 19 September 2019.
+The court "ignored" the fact that the case materials identified "not a single victim and not a single negative consequence of the alleged extremist activity", Jehovah's Witnesses commented on 19 September 2019.
 The charges against the men were based on the assumption that "faith in God is 'continuation of the activities of an extremist organisation'," the Association claimed.

 "Instead of searching for and proving the guilt of the defendants, the prosecutor's office was busy 'proving' their confession of a particular religion, while no religion has been banned in Russia," the Association added. "[The verdict] equates peaceful believers with dangerous criminals."

-In court, the defendants argued that "collective meetings and religious practices of individuals are not related to the activities of local religious organisations, but are the exercise of their constitutional right to freedom of religion", the jw-russia.org news website reported on 11 September.
+In court, the defendants argued that "collective meetings and religious practices of individuals are not related to the activities of local religious organisations, but are the exercise of their constitutional right to freedom of religion", Jehovah's Witnesses stated on 11 September.
 They also explained that were they somehow connected with extremism, they "could not be considered followers of Jesus Christ".

 In their final statements on 18 September, the defendants expressed their confusion as to why they were accused of "believing in God, reading the Bible, [and] singing spiritual songs and prayers", and insisted that they did no harm to anyone.